+ a few other tips, info, and details about your ILP group.

 Topics: All About ILP + Volunteering

 When you think of China, you probably think about the pagoda roof tops, the Great Wall of China and giant pandas.
 What if I told you you should add mountains to that list?
-China has some AMAZING mountain ranges and one in particular will leave you saying, "wu-DANG"!
+Particularly this one!

 If you're packing for an extended international trip, it's important to have a plan, especially when it comes to your clothes and how much you're bringing!